 SU Florence Immersion Weekend falls on the students’ first weekend in Italy.
-It’s designed to help students feel fully connected with the city in which they’ll spend the next few months.
+It’s designed to help students feel fully connected with the city they’ll spend the next few months in.

 That afternoon, a friend and I stumbled upon the Stefano Bardini Museum – the impressive and extensive collection of a 19th century art collector.
 Bardini collected and traded antiques and art ranging from the 14th century ’til his death in 1922.
 The museum was full of sculptures, tapestries, ancient armor, paintings and cabinetry that reflected each time period.
 I would tell you which was my favorite, but I honestly can’t pick!

-The museum closed just as we finished the last room, talk about good timing!
-We headed home to eat dinner and freshen up – after all, it was the perfect night for exploring.
+The museum closed just as we finished the last room – talk about good timing!
+We went home to eat dinner and freshen up – after all, it was the perfect night for exploring.
 We met back up at around 10:00 (dinner begins at 8 here, and can last quite a while) with a few more friends.

 Florence might just be the most romantic city in the world.
-The cobblestone streets were lit up by sparkling lantern-like lights – it looked like something out of Romeo and Juliet.
-Classical musicians played violins and cellos in the Piazza Duomo and a vendor walked around the selling roses.
+The cobblestone streets were lit up by sparkling lantern-like lights.
+It looked like a scene out of Romeo and Juliet.
+Classical musicians played violins and cellos in the Piazza del Duomo and a vendor walked around the selling roses.
 Couples strolled by hand-in-hand, crowds laughed happily, and artists stood by, painting the scene.
 It was truly beautiful.